Chih-Che-Fang/MyBazaar/docs/design.md

 **NeighborID:** Indicate all peer IDs that are neighbored to the peer.
 Neighbor ID is split by ",".
 **Count:** Number of product left to sell.
 **TestName:** Indicate the test name where the peer belongs to.
 It is used to mark what test the output log belongs to.

+Here is one example of shared peer information that a buyer want to buy fish and is neighbored with peer 2 & 3:
+[b 1 fish 2,3 0 test1]

 ## Automatic Multiple Server Deployment
 ### Dynamic server ceation